CheckMyLicense LogoCheckMyLicense

 To download the available SDKs, please visit your organization page: Available SDK section.

-• MetaTrader SDK – Add license verification with minimal code changes in MetaTrader 4 or 5 EA and indicators.
+• MQL5 SDK (MetaTrader) – ✅ Production-Ready - Add license verification to MetaTrader 4 or 5 EA and indicators.

-• Python SDK – Command-line tool and library for Python applications with built-in HMAC-SHA256 authentication.
+• Python SDK v3 – ✅ Production-Ready - Command-line tool and library with offline tokens, program configuration, and HMAC-SHA256 authentication.

 More SDKs Coming Soon: We're actively developing SDKs for additional platforms including JavaScript/Node.js, C#/.NET, and Java.
 If you need an SDK for a specific platform, please contact our support team.